 Peter C. Mancall(History, University of Southern California): Early modern Atlantic world; early America; native America.

-Elizabeth Morrison (Curator, Department of Manuscripts, J. Paul Getty Museum): Medieval French secular manuscript illumination; Flemish Renaissance manuscripts; social and historical context of manuscripts.
+Elizabeth Morrison (Senior Curator of Manuscripts, J. Paul Getty Museum): Medieval French secular manuscript illumination; bestiaries; Flemish Renaissance manuscripts; social and historical context of manuscripts.

 Michael O'Connell (English, UC Santa Barbara): Renaissance literature; medieval and Renaissance drama; Shakespeare; Spenser; Milton.